 In recent months working with clients, individuals struggling to learn a new language and even co-workers these discussions have came up frequently, many times massive generalizations have been spouted as truths when in fact most of them are utter lies, so I hope to stop a few of these common generalizations in this posting.

-So, for my first evaluation criteria, I do NOT consider just the fact that it is C# or VB to be a criteria to force a technology decision.
+So, for my first evaluation criteria, I do NOT consider just the fact that it is C# or VB to be a criterion to force a technology decision.

 Development Velocity and Tooling Support

 Another thing that I always look at is the speed at which I can develop.
 For example when working on projects for my consulting business, IowaComputerGurus Inc., I use C# for all of our projects, unless a customer specifically requires the use of VB.
 Now, the kicker here is that if we use VB we actually charge additional.
 Not because we don't want to develop in VB but simply because we cannot develop as quickly in VB as we can with C#.